European Commission Imposes Duties on Chinese Solar Panels

 The row had ultimately prompted a split among EU member states, with reportedly 18 of the 27 - particularly Germany - telling Brussels that they were against the move.
 While the European Commission can impose provisional duties without the approval of member states, the final duties - if imposed - will require their sign-off.
 (See Bridges Weekly, 8 May 2013 and 30 May 2013)

-Brussels’ investigation began in September 2012, after a coalition of European solar panel manufacturers, led by the German-based SolarWorld, filed a formal request with the European Commission.
+Brussels' investigation began in September 2012, after a coalition of European solar panel manufacturers, led by the German-based SolarWorld, filed a formal request with the European Commission.
 (See Bridges Weekly, 3 October 2012)